-PiCapture has multiple video inputs, and will attempt to search these inputs for a valid source automatically.
+PiCapture has two video inputs, and will attempt to search these inputs for a valid source automatically.
 As an alternative, you can specify the desired source using the PiVideo control software or from application software using the PiVideo class.
-Not all combinations of source inputs are valid.

-With the PiCapture SD1 you could have:
+With the PiCapture HD1 you could have:

-- Three independent composite sources

-- An S-Video source, and one additional composite source

-- A single YPbPr component video source.
+- A single HDMI video source - A single YPbPr component video source.